OTIENO272/OTIENO272/README.md

 <br>
 <hr>

- 🎓 ComputerEngineer  |WebDesigner  |Android Developer
+ 🎓 Computer Engineer  |WebDesigner  |Android Developer
 ----------------------------------------------
 <br>
 <hr>

 ⭐️A passionate problem-solver. who thrives in innovation ,productivity and development <br>
-⭐️Has a driving force towards advancing technology
+⭐️Has a driving force towards advancing technology.

 <hr>

 # 💫 About Me: